carpentries/instructor-training/02-models.md

 Example / discussion -> talk to Jonah

+What exactly do we mean by a mental model?
+One example is the ball-and-spring model of molecules that most of us encountered in high school chemistry.
+Atoms aren't actually balls,
+and their bonds aren't actually springs, but the model does a good job of helping people reason about chemical compounds and their reactions.

-> ## What's in a Model?
+> ## Discussion
 >
-> What exactly do we mean by a mental model?
-> One example is the ball-and-spring model of molecules that most of us encountered in high school chemistry.
-> Atoms aren't actually balls,
-> and their bonds aren't actually springs,
-> but the model does a good job of helping people reason about chemical compounds and their reactions.

-> Discussion: what mental model has been provided for thinking about the structure
+> what mental model has been provided for thinking about the structure
 > of this course and the act of teaching?
 {: .challenge}